anton-shipulin/RUSCADASEC.COM/README.md

 <img align="left" height="20%" width="20%" src="003_ruscadasec_J_logo-fin_RGB_with-safe-area.png">

-RUSCADASEC is an independent non-profit initiative on developing the open Russian-speaking international community of industrial/operational technology cybersecurity professionals.
+RUSCADASEC is an independent non-profit initiative on developing the open international community of industrial/operational technology cybersecurity professionals.

 The initiative objectives are to raise the awareness and expertise of security and industrial automation specialists, to facilitate professional networking between specialists and organizations, to promote a security market, to develop relationship with like-minded foreign communities and increase general level of cybersecurity in industrial companies as a main goal.